haskell-infra/hackage-trustees/revisions-information.md

 ## Why not just keep uploading new versions?

 First, uploading a whole bunch of code when only metadata changes leads to an unnecessary growth in versions.
 Second, often revisions need to be applied not only to the most recent version of a package, but prior versions as well.
-In particular, if a package at a given version has a bad install plan, then you do not want to let some tool continue to think this is a good plan, even if that package is not the latest version,.
+In particular, if a package at a given version has a bad install plan, then you do not want to let some tool continue to think this is a good plan, even if that package is not the latest version.

 ## Where can I see revisions?